-Weather conditions can affect a team’s performance, and can influence not only the game odds but also the outcome of the game.
-When games are postponed due to less-than-favorable weather, oddsmakers will typically adjust the betting lines accordingly.
+Weather conditions can affect a team’s performance and game odds as well as the final outcome of a competition.
+When games are postponed due to less-than-favorable weather, oddsmakers will typically adjust the betting lines accordingly for baseball bettors.

-The number of MLB games that are shortened or postponed due to weather can vary widely from year to year and is influenced by factors such as regional weather patterns and the scheduling of games.
+The number of MLB games that are shortened or postponed due to weather can vary widely from year to year and is influenced by factors such as regional weather patterns and scheduling.
 However, on average, it’s estimated that around 2-3% of MLB games in a 162-game season are postponed or shortened due to weather.

 Here’s an example table that outlines how weather can impact MLB games: